Healthy Homes Assessment Harbour View

 What We Do

-We consider your investment to be a serious one, and undertake comprehensive examinations to ensure that you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun parts of owning or purchasing the home.
+We consider your investment to be a serious one, and undertake comprehensive examinations to make sure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of purchasing or owning a house.

-We offer a wide range of services to ensure that you are fully informed about the condition of any property you might be considering buying or selling and also other solutions.
+We offer a wide range of services to make sure you are fully updated on the condition of any property you could be looking to purchase or sell in addition to other services.

-With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into the report, you are able to actually see any issues that could be found.
-Thanks to our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any problems that might be identified.
+Thanks to our comprehensive reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports